 Can the ski equipment be transported in the car?

 If the car is big enough and there is room for the ski equipment in the vehicle, there is no reason not to.
-However, it should be noted that large, bulky items must be secured very well so that they do not slip, get damaged, injure passengers or cause an accident when cornering, for example.
+However, it should be noted that large, bulky items must be secured very well so that they do not slip, get damaged, injure passengers or cause an accident when turning corners, for example.

 What legal regulations must be observed when transporting ski equipment on the roof?